ZipLoRA: Any Subject in Any Style by Effectively Merging LoRAs: Introduction

+While our approach is independent of the model architecture, we further observe that the recently released Stable Diffusion XL (SDXL) model~\cite{Podell2023SDXLIL} exhibits strong style learning properties, comparable to results shown by StyleDrop~\cite{sohn2023styledrop} on Muse~\cite{chang2023muse}.
+Specifically, unlike previous versions of Stable Diffusion~\cite{Rombach2021HighResolutionIS}, SDXL is able to learn styles using just a single exemplar image by following a DreamBooth protocol~\cite{ruiz2023dreambooth} without any human feedback.
+This property makes our method particularly effective when applied to SDXL.
 We summarize our contributions as follows: \begin{itemize} \item We demonstrate some key observations about current text-to-image diffusion models and personalization methods, particularly in relation to style personalization.
-We further examine the sparsity of concept-personalized LoRA weight matrix coefficients and the prevalence and deleterious effect of highly aligned columns for LoRA matrices. \item Using these insights we propose \textbf{\name{}}, a simple optimization method that allows for effective merging of independently trained style and subject LoRAs to allow for the generation of \textit{any subject in any style.} \name{} is a first exploration into the world of techniques that merge LoRAs to achieve new generation capabilities. \item We demonstrate the effectiveness of our approach on a variety of image stylization tasks, including content-style transfer and recontextualization.
+We further examine the sparsity of concept-personalized LoRA weight matrix coefficients and the prevalence and deleterious effect of highly aligned columns for LoRA matrices. \item Using these insights we propose \textbf{\name{}}, a simple optimization method that allows for effective merging of independently trained style and subject LoRAs to allow for the generation of \textit{any subject in any style.} \item We demonstrate the effectiveness of our approach on a variety of image stylization tasks, including content-style transfer and recontextualization.
 We also demonstrate that \name{} outperforms existing methods of merging LoRAs as well as other baseline approaches. \end{itemize}